 Throughout the Coronavirus, Afford has provided continuity of disability supports for individuals of all abilities across the country through virtual, one-to-one and innovative initiatives to ensure the safety and wellbeing of all in its community.

-Afford delivers a whole-of-life approach to disability supports through day programs, supported accommodation, employment, allied health, Getaways, Club Afford and short term accommodation that give individuals opportunity to live the life they want under the NDIS.
+Afford delivers a whole-of-life approach to disability supports through lifestyle centres, supported accommodation, employment, allied health, Getaways, Club Afford and short term accommodation that give individuals opportunity to live the life they want under the NDIS.

 With decades of experience, a mission to provide every individual with opportunity and genuine care and a holistic approach to disability supports, Afford can help you achieve your goals for home, work and life under the NDIS.